-Table 1 reports estimates of the effects of the price reduction on the utilization of Uber services for transportation in the three experimental groups: control, 25% price reduction treatment, and 50% price reduction treatment.
+Table 1 reports estimates of the effects of the price reduction on the use of Uber services for the three experimental groups: control, the 25% price reduction treatment, and the 50% price reduction treatment.
 Column 1 reports effects on weekly distance traveled, which are estimated using the IHS transformation.
-Relative to the mean of 13.6 km per week for the control group, we estimate that the utilization of Uber services increases by 1.01 IHS points (approx. 23.7 km or 175% per week) for participants who receive the 25% price reduction and by 1.70 IHS points (approx. 60.8 km or 447% per week) for participants who receive the 50% price reduction.
+Relative to the mean of 13.6 km per week for the control group, we estimate that distance traveled on Uber increases by 1.01 IHS points (approx. 23.7 km or 175% per week) for participants who receive the 25% price reduction and by 1.70 IHS points (approx. 60.8 km or 447% per week) for participants who receive the 50% price reduction.

 Average effects mask important differences between male and female participants.
 In Column 2, we include an interaction term for male riders.
 These estimates indicate that female participants are more price elastic than their male counterparts.
-Weekly distance traveled on Uber in the 25% treatment group increases by 1.11 IHS points among

-24In addition to results with baseline controls chosen with the double post-lasso (preferred specifications), we also report our main results while controlling only for the baseline value of the outcome variable in Appendix H. We find no substantial differences in the two specifications, aside from increased precision in our preferred estimates.
+Weekly distance traveled on Uber in the 25% treatment group increases by 1.11 IHS points among female riders and by 0.93 IHS points among male riders.
+A similar difference is found in the 50% treatment group, where Uber utilization increases by 1.85 IHS points among female riders and by 1.58 IHS points among male riders.
+While differences by gender are not always statistically significant for the 25% group, we run a pooled specification to maximize power and report the findings in Appendix D. Even after correcting for multiple outcome variable in Appendix H. We find no substantial differences in the two specifications, aside from increased precision when using the post double lasso selected baseline controls.
 We list all controls provided to the lasso in Appendix H. We also control for two additional information treatments that were cross-randomized on the sample which are outside the scope of this paper.

-$^{^{25}}$ A recent paper discusses the potential for the scale of the dependent variable to affect estimated elasticities (Aïhounton and Henningsen, 2020).
-When we implement the procedure from Aïhounton and Henningsen (2020), we find that kilometers is close to the optimal level of scaling and provides slightly more conservative estimates.
+20We examine the effects of scale on estimated elasticities using the procedure from Aïhounton and Henningsen (2020).
+We find that kilometers is close to the optimal level of scaling and provides slightly more conservative estimates.
 Our elasticity estimates are also very similar to the estimates generated using nominal levels instead of the IHS transformation.